Formicophilia (Crawling Insects)

 The 1986 coinage

-- 1986: The interest was named and clinically described by the Sri Lankan psychiatrist Ratnin Dewaraja and the American sexologist John Money in their paper Transcultural sexology: Formicophilia, a newly named paraphilia in a young Buddhist male, published in the Journal of Sex & Marital Therapy (vol. 12, no. 2).
-The case concerned a young Buddhist man in Sri Lanka whose arousal depended on the sensations of ants and other small creatures on his skin; the authors emphasised that the pattern had developed endogenously, without exposure to commercial pornography, which made it a notable example for cross-cultural ("transcultural") sexology.
+- 1986: the Sri Lankan psychiatrist Ratnin Dewaraja and the American sexologist John Money named and described the interest in Transcultural sexology: Formicophilia, a newly named paraphilia in a young Buddhist male, published in the Journal of Sex & Marital Therapy (vol. 12, no. 2).
+Their patient had begun collecting ants at around age nine because the sensation on his skin was pleasant; after a punitive childhood episode the pattern hardened into his main sexual outlet in adulthood, later taking in snails, cockroaches and frogs.
+The authors stressed that it had developed without exposure to commercial pornography, which is what made the case interesting to cross-cultural ("transcultural") sexology.

 - 1987: Dewaraja published a follow-up, Formicophilia, an unusual paraphilia, treated with counseling and behavior therapy, in the American Journal of Psychotherapy (vol. 41, no. 4, pp. 593–597).
-A twelve-week course of counselling and behavioural techniques was directed mainly at the patient's guilt, depression and self-image rather than at the behaviour itself; the authors reported improvement in those areas alongside a marked reduction in the paraphilic behaviour, maintained at one-year follow-up.
+Twelve weeks of counselling and behavioural work were aimed mainly at the patient's guilt, depression and self-image rather than at the behaviour itself.
+Improvement in those areas was reported alongside a marked reduction in the paraphilic behaviour, maintained at one-year follow-up.

 Shifting reception